LLan-ovoy/Memory-Baguette/Course_Notes/AML.md

     - User are unwilling to provide responses

-    - > Implicit feedback:  biased by only from people who willing to provide ratings
+    - > explicit feedback:  biased by only from people who willing to provide ratings

   - implicit: infer user preference